win-acme/win-acme.github.io/manual/advanced-use/custom-logging.md

 ---

 # Custom logging
-The program users [Serilog](https://serilog.net/) for logging which is a powerful extensible library.
+The program uses [Serilog](https://serilog.net/) for logging which is a powerful extensible library.

 ## Levels
 win-acme uses the following five log levels: